-For day-1 basic safety ITS use cases - supported by LTE-V2X - we assume that a = 1.
-This is because all vehicles that are equipped with ITS equipment are expected to transmit repetitive messages continually to ensure basic safety for all.
-However, as will be seen in Section 5, it is likely that a < 1 for advanced driving use cases, because transmission by all vehicles may not be necessary to achieve the targets of the use case.
+For day-1 basic safety ITS use cases - supported by LTE-V2X - we assume that a = 1; i.e., all vehicles are assumed to transmit repetitive messages continually to ensure basic safety for all.
+This also implicitly assumes full penetration of ITS among road users, and in this sense represents an upper bound on the spectrum needs.
+However, as will be seen in Section 5, we assume that a < 1 for advanced driving use cases such as "Cooperative Perception", because transmission by all vehicles may not be necessary to achieve the targets of the use case.

-The above approach is used in Sections 4.1 and 5.1 to calculate the spectrum needs of day-1 and advanced use cases which use continual repetitive messages, respectively.
-Examples of the number of vehicles M for urban and freeway topologies are presented in Annex B. Values for the message size and repetition frequency, N and F, are dependent on the use case and are presented in Sections 4.1 and 5.1.
+The above approach is used in Sections 4 and 5 to calculate the spectrum needs of day-1 and advanced use cases which use continual repetitive messages, respectively.
+Examples of the number of vehicles M for urban and freeway topologies are presented in Annex B. Values for the message size and repetition frequency, N and F, are dependent on the use case and are presented in Sections 4 and 5.
 The values for spectral efficiency and channel utilisation factor, e and u, are discussed next.